 - Training for the employed problem-solving techniques need to be upgraded with various basic domain knowledge – for example, Insurance, Manufacturing, Hi-tech, Banking, and Healthcare

-- Having a good understanding of business impacts, risks, and how business processes work
+- Having a good understanding of business impacts, risks, and how business processes (not just ITSM processes) work

 2 – Challenges related to the quality of service and value delivery